Globidev/Fun-with-templates/README.md

 ### Functional stuff

-In this part of the library, we will abuse [CRTP](http://wikipedia.org/wiki/Curiously_recurring_template_pattern) and parenthesis operator overloading to provide composable *function objects*, therefore achieving [Parameteric polymorphism](http://wikipedia.org/wiki/Parametric_polymorphism).
+In this part of the library, we will abuse [CRTP](http://wikipedia.org/wiki/Curiously_recurring_template_pattern) and parenthesis operator overloading to provide composable *function objects* able to achieve [Parameteric polymorphism](http://wikipedia.org/wiki/Parametric_polymorphism).

 #### Lists

 This module will provide useful and generic functions to operate on containers.
 I will use [Haskell's Data.List package](http://hackage.haskell.org/package/base-4.7.0.1/docs/Data-List.html) as a specification.
-The functions should be guaranteed to work with any container satisfying (at least) the concept of [input iterator](http://en.cppreference.com/w/cpp/concept/InputIterator)
+The functions should be guaranteed to work with any [sequence container](http://en.cppreference.com/w/cpp/container#Sequence_containers) templated with one mandatory type and satisfying (at least) the concept of [input iterator](http://en.cppreference.com/w/cpp/concept/InputIterator)

 ##### Basic functions
 - [x] ++ :: [a] -> [a] -> [a] **named append**